 Tell a Story

 Each piece should have a brief introduction.
-Explain the context, the piece’s goal, and any results it achieved.
+The introduction should explain the context, the piece’s goal, and any results it achieved.

 Stay Updated